robert-westenberger/knowledgebase/computer-science/algorithms/algorithm-analysis.md

 Run time on the RAM is measured by counting the number of steps an algorithm takes on a given problem instance.

+# Calculation Rules
+Usually, the variable $n$ denotes input size.
+If the input is an array of numbers, $n$ will be the array length.
+If the input is a string, $n$ will be the length of the string.
 ## Best-Case, Worst-Case, and Average-Case Complexity
 " "-Case refers to the resources (computations, memory) required for an algorithm to finish.